Top 9 Enterprise Content Management Challenges in 2025

 To reduce data breaches and retain a good reputation, sensitive information such as customer information, employee information, and financial reports should be safeguarded, and only authorized persons should have access to them.

 It is simple to grant rights to authorized individuals and withdraw access from others when using a document management system via IRM policy.
-Most of these solutions provide granular control over the types of permissions and a full audit trail displaying all activities performed on each document which will allow you to control the information security risk management,
+Most of these solutions provide granular control over the types of permissions and a full audit trail displaying all activities performed on each document which will allow you to control the information security,

 Making certain that unneeded documents or personal information are deleted in accordance with their retention policy, and eventually automating this process, will ensure full compliance.